 Asbestos use has decreased in recent decades due to the public’s knowledge of the associated health risks.
 However, it is still a threat to construction workers today.

-Most occupational exposure now occurs when workers renovate, remove, or maintain asbestos-containing products or buildings that were made decades ago.
+Most occupational asbestos exposure now occurs when workers renovate, remove, or maintain asbestos-containing products or buildings that were constructed decades ago.

-Without proper care or supervision, construction workers could be at risk of disturbing the asbestos fibers, releasing them into the air and inhaling them.
+Without proper care or protective equipment, construction workers could be at risk of disturbing the asbestos fibers, releasing them into the air and inhaling them.

 Secondhand Exposure & Family Members